 You can also stop by the “gallery of the church”.
 This free-to-enter exhibit showcases 43 gorgeous oil paintings donated by Alexander Sideris.

 Sideris was a globally-acclaimed Skopeliti artist that was born in Glossa in 1898 and was very active in both Greece and New York.
-His exquisite paintings on display in Glossa showcase scenes of noble life in the 1930’s-1950’s era.
+His exquisite paintings on display in Glossa showcase scenes of noble life between the 1930s and 1950s.

 Traditional Greek cuisine is simple and unpretentious.
 The cosy tavernas of Glossa, filled with friendly locals, are the perfect embodiment of this.